 They are user-friendly and should have an easy step-by-step guide.

-3. Reattach the toilet seat and ensure that it is aligned correctly.
-You will have to tighten the nuts by hand and then with the wrench to make another 1/4 turn to pull it entirely.
+- Reattach the toilet seat and ensure that it is aligned correctly.
+Tighten the nuts by hand and then use the wrench to make another 1/4 turn to pull it entirely.

 Don’t leave your squeaking toilet seat unattended.
 If left longer, this can cause other problems that not even a new one will be enough to solve.
 Call our fast plumbers to do the plumbing job for you if you’ve got other toilet problems, whether minor ones like a faulty float valve, the ball tap being a bit loose, or a significant plumbing problem.